portekumud/525a1/code01-color-reversal/02-r/README.md

 to remove the unnecessary files generated from the last execution.

-Now run to make _vertex q_ as the _pivot vertex_.
+3. Now run the following code to do local complementation at _q_ which is the _pivot vertex_.
 Here _pivot vertex_ means that specific vertex on which _local complementation_ is supposed to be performed.
+You need to provide an integer value in the place of _q_.

 ```shell
 make kumud01 vertex=q